 “It has gone from being an afterthought to the very first thought of world leaders and governments across the globe, as audiences flock to their Twitter newsfeeds for the latest news and statements," Latz said.
 "Beyond communicating their own agendas and policy decisions, it is interesting to see how they use Twitter to establish relations or challenge each other on full display to the social web.”

-In all, the Twiplomacy study found 97 percent of all governments were on Twitter.
+In all, the Twiplomacy study found 97% of all governments were on Twitter.
 Heads of state and government and foreign ministers from 187 of 193 U.N. member-countries used the social media platform.

-Only six governments — Laos, Mauritania, Nicaragua, North Korea, Swaziland and Turkmenistan — did not have an official presence on the platform.
+Only six governments — Laos, Mauritania, Nicaragua, North Korea, Eswatini and Turkmenistan — did not have an official presence on the platform.

 Followers in the millions